 This 1971-planted coupe (Lodgepole pine/Sitka spruce/Japanese larch: 61/29/11%) is on the moderately steep east-facing flank of Glen Bernera.
 The coupe was approved for clearfelling in the previous Plan but not started/completed due to access constraints (impractical timber stacking on existing road verges and no interior road access) and associated, unforeseen delays in defining (and seeking approval for) a new forest road through the coupe to satisfy both future forest management and access to both old and (proposed) new overhead powerline infrastructure within the coupe.
 Subsequent agreement with the utilities developer has determined a new forest road proposal (see section 2.8) - allowing access to electricity transmission infrastructure into the future and enabling timber harvesting/export from the coupe and restocking.
 This new spur road also forms the initial permanent section of a future temporary roadline extension (see 'Druim na Leitir extension' in section 2.8 and Table 10) designed to gain operational access to the non-native afforested coupes on the furthest north-western coastal slopes above Kylerhea Narrows.
-NOTE: at the time of Plan revision, there is a live Planning Permission application proposals however the restock design will require adjustment: allowing restocking of the current (managed open ground) wayleave corridor and leaving unplanted/restocked an equivalent area for the new wayleave corridor (i.e. no net afforestation or deforestation).
+NOTE: at the time of Plan revision, there is a live Planning Permission application proposing a complete replacement of the overhead powerline traversing this coupe.
+If approved, this will not affect felling proposals however the restock design will require adjustment: allowing restocking of the current (managed open ground) wayleave corridor and leaving unplanted/restocked an equivalent area for the new wayleave corridor (i.e. no net afforestation).